-10.1.25 Pre-Bronchodilator IOS (IOS_PRE)
+10.1.25 Pre-Bronchodilator IOS (IOS\PRE)

-Purpose: To record the outcome measurements from the pre-bronchodilator IOS procedure.

-Who: The Pulmonary Technician completes the form.
+- Purpose: To record the outcome measurements from the pre-bronchodilator IOS procedure. - Who: The Pulmonary Technician completes the form. - When: Refer to Visit Procedure Checklists.

 If the technician in charge of the procedure is not certified in IOS testing, a supervising technician who is certified should monitor the technician and record his or her ID number in the Supervisor ID field at the top of the form.
 The supervisor ID number should be entered in the post test comments section of the test session.
 The Supervisor ID is entered into the database during data entry.
 Failure to complete the Supervisor ID when applicable could result in a protocol deviation.